weixsong/elasticlunr.js/README.md

 # Key Features Comparing with Lunr.js

-* 1. **Query-Time boosting**, you don't need to setup boosting weight in index building procedure, this make it more flexible that you could try different boosting scheme.
+1. **Query-Time Boosting**, you don't need to setup boosting weight in index building procedure, Query-Time Boosting make it more flexible that you could try different boosting scheme.
-* 2. **More rational scoring mechanism**, Elasticlunr.js use quite the same scoring mechanism as Elasticsearch, and also this scoring mechanism is used by lucene.
+2. **More Rational Scoring Mechanism**, Elasticlunr.js use quite the same scoring mechanism as Elasticsearch, and also this scoring mechanism is used by lucene.
-* 3. **Field-search**, you could choose which field to index and which field to search.
+3. **Field-Search**, you could choose which field to index and which field to search.
-* 4. **Boolean Model**, you could set which field to search and the boolean model for each query token, such as "OR", "AND".
+4. **Boolean Model**, you could set which field to search and the boolean model for each query token, such as "OR", "AND".
-* 5. **Combined Boolean Model, TF/IDF Model and the Vector Space Model**, make the results ranking more reliable.
+5. **Combined Boolean Model, TF/IDF Model and the Vector Space Model**, make the results ranking more reliable.
-* 6. **Fast**, Elasticlunr.js removed TokenCorpus and Vector from lunr.js, by using combined model there is **no** need to compute the vector of a document and query string to compute similarity of query and matched document, this improve the search speed significantly.
+6. **Fast**, Elasticlunr.js removed TokenCorpus and Vector from lunr.js, by using combined model there is **no** need to compute the vector of a document and query string to compute similarity of query and matched document, this improve the search speed significantly.
-* 7. **Small index file**, Elasticlunr.js did not store TokenCorpus because there is no need to compute query vector and document vector, then the index file is very small, and also user could choose if they need to store the origianl JSON doc, if user care more about the index size, they could choose not store the original JSON doc, this could reduce the index size significantly.
+7. **Small Index Size**, Elasticlunr.js did not store TokenCorpus because there is no need to compute query vector and document vector, then the index file is small, and also user could choose if they need to store the origianl JSON doc, if user care more about the index size, they could choose not store the original JSON doc, this could reduce the index size significantly.
 This is especially helpful when elasticlunr.js is used as offline search.
+The index size is about half size of lunr.js index file.

 ## Example